 For processed food, Dutch supermarkets nowadays tend to be pretty alright for vegans.
 In recent years more and more products specifically aimed at vegans are being made and it’s not that uncommon anymore to see the word ‘vegan’ on a package.

 A great help is the website Gewoon Vegan, which lists heaps of Dutch supermarket products which are vegan, intended or not.

-Almost all supermarkets will sell tofu.
+All supermarkets will sell tofu.
 Some of them also sell tempeh, an Indonesion product also made from soybeans.
-Many stores will have additional meat substitutes, depending on the store half of them usually are vegetarian, not vegan (often containing chicken egg protein).
+Many stores will have additional meat substitutes, depending on the store half of them usually are not vegan but vegetarian (often containing chicken egg protein).
 For an overview of the latest supermarket meat substitutes go here!

 Plant-based dairy products

 In recent years, soy milk and other non-dairy milks have become much more popular.
 Nowadays you will find soy milk in every supermarket, usually also almond milk, rice milk, oat milk etc. from various brands.
 In the fridge section you will find soy yoghurt and sometimes quark.
 Vegan cheese is not common in normal supermarkets except Jumbo (from Wilmersburger brand).